BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 ### Single Points of Failure (SPOF)

+**Loss of Individual Data:**

+Loss of individual data causes no asset loss because of careful storage in locales.

+1. **Lost Apple ID.** The Apple account can be recovered using the data stored at the Primary Storage.
+1. **Forgot Passport PIN.** The Passport PIN at the Secondary Storage may be used to access the Passport.
+1. **Forgot Passport Backup Words.** This is not an issue unless the Passport is lost from Home Storage.
+Optionally, Backup Words can be stored in Cloud storage and restored to Home Storage if lost.
+If there is a loss, new backups should be made immediately, with new Backup Words.

+This makes the locales the ultimate measure for SPOF.

 **Loss of Individual Locale:**

 Loss of individual locales results in no loss of assets[^A1]: